- COLLEGE REQUIREMENTS

 |MNGT 414||International Management (pre-requisite may be waived for Global Leadership Minors)||3|

 Strategies and structures of multinational companies and in-depth focus on cross-cultural dimensions among countries.
 Taught from an international perspective, not taught from the perspective of U.S. enterprises.
 Additionally, students will work in teams to propose an international company expansion or launch an international venture.

-By completing the 12 credit hours above, a UNL student can earn our global leadership minor.
-The minor is available to business and non-business UNL students.
+By completing the 12 credit hours above, a Nebraska student can earn our global leadership minor.
+The minor is available to business and non-business students.
 All courses will be offered online.

 No course taken Pass/No Pass will be counted toward the minor.